-The overriding objectives of the investment program are to preserve principal, provide sufficient liquidity, and achieve a reasonable rate of return.
-The specific objectives for the program are ranked in order of importance:
+The overriding objectives of the investment program are to preserve principal, provide sufficient liquidity, and achieve a reasonable rate of return, and support the Agency's and members' communities well-being through practices that emphasize environmentally and socially sound objectives.

-- Safety: Safety of principal is the foremost objective of the investment program.
-Investments will be undertaken in a manner that seeks to ensure the preservation of capital. - Liquidity: The investment portfolio will remain sufficiently liquid to meet all operating requirements that may be reasonably anticipated. - Return on Investments: The investment portfolio will be designed with the objective of attaining a market rate of return throughout budgetary and economic cycles taking into account the investment risk constraints for safety and liquidity needs.
+- .
+The specific objectives for the program are ranked in order of importance: - Safety: Safety of principal is the foremost objective of the investment program.
+Investments will be undertaken in a manner that seeks to ensure the preservation of capital. - Liquidity: The investment portfolio will remain sufficiently liquid to meet all operating requirements that may be reasonably anticipated. - 3.
+Return on Investments: The investment portfolio will be designed with the objective of attaining a market rate of return throughout budgetary and economic cycles taking into account the investment risk constraints for safety and liquidity needs. - 4.
+Environmental, Social, and Governance: In addition to and subordinate to the Safety, Liquidity, and Return on Investments objectives, the Agency may consider investments that support sound environmental, social and governance (ESG) objectives.